uwspstar/FullStack/AWS-Certification/faqs.md

 - S3 You can use access control mechanisms such as bucket policies and Access Control Lists (ACLs) to selectively grant permissions to users and groups of users.
 - SSE-S3 provides an integrated solution where Amazon handles key management and key protection using multiple layers of security.
 You should choose SSE-S3 if you prefer to have Amazon manage your keys.
 - Use SSE-C if you want to maintain your own encryption keys, but don’t want to implement or leverage a client-side encryption library.
+- You can limit access to your bucket from a specific Amazon VPC Endpoint or a set of endpoints using Amazon S3 bucket policies.
+S3 bucket policies now support a condition